Forecast issued at 4:15 pm EST on Tuesday 24 May 2016.

 Clear.
 Winds south to southwesterly 15 to 20 km/h becoming light in the late evening.

-Areas of morning frost in the east.
-Sunny day.
-The chance of showers in the southeast during the evening.
-Light winds becoming southerly 15 to 20 km/h in the morning then becoming light in the evening.
-Overnight temperatures falling to between 2 and 5 with daytime temperatures reaching the low 20s.
+Sunny.
+Areas of morning frost.
+Light winds.
+Overnight temperatures falling to between 2 and 5 with daytime temperatures reaching the low to mid 20s.

 Fire Danger - High

 Mostly sunny.
-Winds north to northwesterly 25 to 35 km/h shifting southwesterly 30 to 45 km/h during the morning.
-Overnight temperatures falling to between 7 and 10 with daytime temperatures reaching the low to mid 20s.
+Winds west to southwesterly 15 to 25 km/h becoming westerly 25 to 35 km/h during the day then turning southwesterly 15 to 20 km/h during the evening.
+Overnight temperatures falling to between 5 and 8 with daytime temperatures reaching between 19 and 22.